larray-project/larray/doc/source/contribute.rst

 We'll now kick off a two-step process:

-1. Install the build dependencies
+1. Install the dependencies

 .. code-block:: none

-   # add 'conda-forge' channel (required to install some dependencies)
+   # Create and activate the environment
-   conda config --add channels conda-forge
+   conda create -n larray_dev numpy pandas pytables pyqt qtpy matplotlib openpyxl xlsxwriter pytest conda activate larray_dev

-   # Create and activate the build environment
+   # Install ruff (as of September 2023, it is not available on Anaconda)
-   conda create -n larray_dev numpy pandas pytables pyqt qtpy matplotlib openpyxl xlsxwriter pytest pytest-pep8 conda activate larray_dev
+   pip install ruff

 This will create the new environment, and not touch any of your existing environments, nor any existing Python installation.